 This can be done by either (a) entering the details one at a time, or (b) by uploading an attachment.

-9. After you successfully upload the SeedLegals spreadsheet, you will be presented with a summary page.
+10. After you successfully upload the spreadsheet, you will be presented with a summary page.
 Double check that everything is in line, and then click ‘Next’.

-11. You will now be presented with a summary page outlining all the information you have provided.
+12. You will now be presented with a summary page outlining all the information you have provided.
 Please do check that everything is in line as you will not be able to make any changes after you submit these.
+We recommend taking a print screen pdf of this page and saving it for your reference as HMRC will not allow you to see this notification.
 If everything is okay, click ‘Next’.